-I often write about the extreme right of Evangelicalism, the end of the Evangelical spectrum inhabited by churches and sects that nice, friendly Evangelicals like to call fundamentalist nut jobs.
-However, as I clearly show in my post titled Are Evangelicals Fundamentalists, ALL Evangelicals are fundamentalists.
+I often write about the extreme right of Evangelicalism, the end of the Evangelical spectrum inhabited by churches and sects that nice, friendly Evangelicals like to call Fundamentalist nut jobs.
+However, as I clearly show in my post titled Are Evangelicals Fundamentalists?, ALL Evangelicals are Fundamentalists.
 Evangelical belief requires theological fundamentalism, a core set of beliefs that one must adhere to be a Christian and considered an Evangelical in good standing.
 Some who deny this fact are really liberal/progressive Christians living in denial.
 Raised in the Evangelical church and familiar with its worship and practice, these liberal/progressive Christians don’t want to abandon the only church they have ever known.
-Their theology puts them squarely outside of Evangelicalism, but they refuse to accept this and they dig their heels in when attempts are made to drag them into the liberal/progressive church.
+Their theology puts them squarely outside of Evangelicalism, yet they refuse to accept this, digging their heels in when attempts are made to drag them into the liberal/progressive church.
 There’s not much anyone can do for these folks.
 In time, the keepers of Evangelical truth will expose and embarrass them and they will be forced to leave.
 For now, they play pretend Evangelical.

-Here’s how you force a nicer, friendlier Evangelical to show their true colors.
+Here’s how you force nicer, friendlier Evangelicals to show their true colors.
 Forget this or that doctrine.
 Forget everything except what I share next:

 Evangelical: The church I go to, First Church of the Most Awesome People in Town, is the nicest, friendliest church in town.
-We love everyone and I am sure if you come to our church you would feel right at home!!
+We love everyone, and I am sure that if you come to our church you will feel right at home!!

 Evangelical: Yes, that’s what the Bible teaches.

-Evangelical: Well, I am not the judge, only God is, but the Bible does say that a person must know Jesus as their Lord and Savior to go to heaven when they die.
+Evangelical: Well, um, uh, I am not the judge, only God is.
+But the Bible does say that a person must know Jesus as their Lord and Savior to go to Heaven when they die.

-Evangelical: Well,uh….(long pause) if you die without knowing Jesus as your Lord and Savior you will spend eternity in the torments of hell.
+Evangelical: Well, uh . . . (long, long, long pause) if you die without knowing Jesus as your Lord and Savior you will spend eternity in the torments of Hell.